-Copper Mountain College, pursuant to Section 40404 of Title 5 of the California Administrative Code and in accordance with Executive Order 405 from the Office of the Chancellor, California State University (effective date 11/ 15/82), certifies the following course/examination combinations as meeting the baccalaureate requirements in U.S. History, Constitution and American Ideals at CSU, except that no student may meet the requirement by examinations alone.
-It is important to note that certification may take place if and only if an entire history/government combination has been completed.
-(Requirements at CSU institutions may vary; consult your Faculty Advisor or counselor.)
+Copper Mountain College, pursuant to Section 40404 of Title 5 of the California Administrative Code and in accordance with Executive Order 405 from the Office of the Chancellor, California State University (effective date 11/15/82), certifies he following course/examination combinations as meeting he baccalaureate requirements in U.S. History, Constitution and American Ideals at CSU, except that no student may meet he requirement by examinations alone.
+It is important to note nat certification may take place if and only if an entire history/overnment combination has been completed.
+(Requirements t CSU institutions may vary; consult your faculty advisor or ounselor.)

-A student may fulfill the history/government requirement by completing Political Science I (PS 1) and either History 17 (HIST 17) or History 18 (HIST 18).
+student may fulfill the history/government requirement by ompleting Political Science I (PS 1) and either History 17 HIST 17) or History 18 (HIST 18).